TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 2.0cN, and *those* precede 2.0.

 You may also find version numbers with a "+" suffix, e.g. "2.2+".
-These are unreleased versions, built directly from the CPython development repository.
+These are unreleased versions, built directly kutoka the CPython development repository.
 In practice, after a final minor release is made, the version is incremented to the next minor version, which becomes the "a0" version, e.g. "2.4a0".